lynnfaraday/aresmush.com/_root/tutorials/code/help.md

 * order - If specified, controls the order that help files appear in that section of the table of contents.
 * aliases - Creates aliases for the topic name.
 See 'Topic Names' below for more details.

-> **Tip:** Table of contents categories are free-form, so you can use anything you like in your help files.
+> <i class="fa fa-info-circle"></i> **Tip:** Table of contents categories are free-form, so you can use anything you like in your help files.
 However, it's probably best to look at what already exists so you don't create similar-but-subtly-different categories.

 ## Topic Names